Nvelop

 Final executed agreement with terms, pricing, SLAs, legal clauses, and obligations.
 Includes all schedules and attachments.

-Purpose: Legally binding agreement.
-Defines relationship, obligations, and remedies.
+Purpose: Legally binding agreement that defines the relationship, obligations, and remedies.

 Supporting Documents

-• Supplier Q&A log: Tracks questions and answers during RFX period
+Tracks all questions and answers exchanged during the RFX period

-Pro tip: Centralize all S2C artifacts in a single platform or repository.
+Pro tip: Centralize all S2C artifacts in a single platform.
 This ensures version control, easy access, and complete auditability.
-Scattered documents in email and file shares make audits difficult.
+Documents scattered across email and shared drives make audits difficult and create compliance risk.

 Contracting workflows manage the process from award decision through contract execution.
-They ensure proper review, approval, and documentation.
+They ensure proper review, approval, and documentation at every stage.

 Contracting workflow showing stages from contract drafting through execution